 This new approach to our youngest canine patients’ early lives does mean that we no longer want your puppy cloistered at home.
 We still advise you and your very young pet to avoid high traffic places throughout Albuquerque like busy parks, the Bosque and foothill trails.
 However, we encourage you to take your pup out and about more (to friends houses, playgrounds, coffee shop patios) where your pet can have closely monitored and controlled interactions with lots of “scary things.”
 Use treats to reward your puppy during all new interactions, as this will help your pet associate new things and experiences with positive feelings.
 More details about puppy socialization and Aztec Animal Clinic’s recommendations are available in the articles and handouts in our Puppy Resources.

 Our weekly “Puppy Preschool” for Aztec Animal Clinic puppies between the ages of 8 and 16 weeks meets in the reception area of our animal hospital on Tuesday evenings from 6:30pm to 7:30pm.
 We encourage short discussion periods about common puppy issues, but the main purpose of these events is providing a setting for puppies to interact with each other and play in a safe, clean environment.
 We also introduce a variety of interesting objects for them to check out.
 More information can be found in the Puppy Resources section of our website.

-Classes are free and offered by our veterinarian Barb McGuire, DVM.
+Classes are only a one time fee of $40.00 for Puppies 8 to 16 weeks offered by Janann English who is Karon Pryor Puppy Start Right Certified.
 Enrollment is limited, so if you have a puppy at home or one is heading your way soon, sign up as early as you can.